 This article was originally published on 18/10/2016 @ 09:33 by Anonymous, republished today for Mental Health Awareness Week 2017.

 Crash.
 Bang.
-Creek.
+Creak.
 What was that?
 Is that someone downstairs?
 Has someone broken in?
 My heart starts to race.
 My palms start to sweat.
 What can I do?

 Crash.
 There was the noise again.
 What can I even do to stop this?
 I am helpless – I am only a child, I can’t take on a burglar.
 I don’t want to die.
 All I can do is think to myself “I won’t get broken into.”